Western Australian Legislative Council: History

-This system was retained until 1962 when, over the next two years, the Council was reformed, creating a series of two-member electorates.
-Members were elected for six years with provision for re-election of one every three years.
-Universal suffrage was also granted in order to bring the Council into line with the Assembly.
-This arrangement remained until 10 June 1987 when the Burke Labor government, with the conditional support of the National Party, introduced the present system of multi-member electorates and a method of proportional representation which is, however, 'weighted' to give extra representation to rural constituents.
+This system was retained until 1962 when, over the next two years, the council was reformed, creating a series of two-member electorates.
+Members were elected for six years; one from each electorate was elected every three years.
+Universal suffrage was also granted in order to bring the council into line with the assembly.

+This arrangement remained until 10 June 1987 when the Burke Labor government, with the conditional support of the National Party, introduced a system of multi-member electorates with proportional representation through STV.
 The legislation was made possible because the Australian Democrats in 1986 negotiated an election preference flow to Labor in return for an explicit undertaking on Legislative Council electoral reform, which resulted in the defeat of a number of Liberal councillors who were committed to opposing such reform.

-Until 2005 the state used a zonally weighted electoral system for both houses of parliament.
-In effect, this meant that the vote of a Perth voter counted for less than that of a rural voter.
-The difference was less marked in the Assembly than in the Legislative Council, whose metropolitan regions are numerically weighted so that up to two rural members are elected by the same number of votes needed to elect a single member from Perth.
-This style of weighting has not been adopted by any other Australian state.
+Following this reform, the state was divided into six electoral regions, three metropolitan and three rural, each electing between five and seven members to the Legislative Council.
+All seats would be up for re-election every four years.
+The new system maintained malapportionment across zones, such that the vote of a Perth voter counted for much less than that of a rural voter.
 While the Liberal Party and Labor Party were both advantaged and disadvantaged by this system, it strongly benefited the National Party.
-During the 1990s, Liberal Premier Richard Court considered changing the system along the lines of that in place in South Australia, but backed down in the face of National Party opposition.
+During the 1990s, Liberal Premier Richard Court considered further changing the system along the lines of that in place in South Australia, but backed down in the face of National Party opposition.

-Effective on 20 May 2005, for the election of members of the Legislative Council, the State was divided into 6 electoral regions by community of interest, 3 metropolitan and 3 rural, each electing 6 members to the Legislative Council.
-The regions were defined geographically and functionally, and also included partial requirements for equal numbers of Legislative Assembly districts.
-However, all previously elected members remained until the following election on 6 September 2008.
-Even with the reforms, rural areas are still significantly overrepresented.
-According to ABC election analyst Antony Green, the rural weighting is still significant enough that it is all but impossible for a Liberal premier in Western Australia to govern without National support, even if the Liberals win enough Legislative Assembly seats to theoretically allow them to govern alone.